At De Anza College, “sustainability” means taking responsibility for promoting environmental stewardship, social equity and financial responsibility.

 - Campus restrooms use paper supplies containing post-consumer recycled content, while the landscaping around campus includes native and drought-tolerant plants.

-These efforts are guided by a sustainability policy and goals outlined in a comprehensive college Sustainability Management Plan.
-The plan was first developed with campuswide participation and approved by college governance in fall 2007.
+These efforts are guided by a sustainability policy and goals outlined in a comprehensive, districtwide Sustainability Management Plan.

 LEED Building Certification